Here's who to look out for during the Games, 29-31 July

 The Yaras very much enjoyed their time as hosts in 2016.
 The true powerhouse of South American sevens, they cannot boast World Series pedigree to frighten the big hitters in this tournament, but they truly believe they can hang with this company.
 Skipper Raquel Kochhann is the glue, Izzy Cerullo the defensive leader, and Thalia Costa brings the try-scoring.

-Politics has marred their preparation for this tournament, with a very public revolt against their former coach.
+Preparation for this tournament has been difficult to navigate for the squad amidst allegations of bullying and harassment against their former coach.
 However, there is true quality rippling through this side.
 Ghislaine Landry is an icon – the all-time scorer on the series and a symbol of what you can achieve despite being told the game isn’t for you.
 Bianca Farella is the engine, getting tries and racking up tackles, Kayla Moleschi and Karen Paquin are the foundations, and then Charity Williams… well she can rock the lot when she picks up speed.
-Should be well in the hunt for another medal, after their bronze in 2016.
+Will hope to be in the hunt for another medal, after their bronze in 2016.

 As one-two punches go, Tokasa Senisaya and Ana Maria Naimasi are pretty effective – you have the buzzy kid, and then the walloping older star.
 In years gone by organisation and conditioning have held Fijiana back, but recent leaps in high performance on the islands will hopefully pay some dividends.
 Slugging it out against the more streamlined sides will likely catch up with them.